ZaynabLunat/my-website/README.md

 - As a user, I want to feel excited and inspired by the design and aesthetics of the site.
 - As a user, I want to be able to read, expand, and interact with blog posts on the Ideas page.

-**Target Completion Date**: Friday, 15th September - daily updates and pushes will be made to GitHub until the project is completed.
+**Target Completion Date**: Sunday, 17th September - regular GitHub until the project is completed.